Section 4729.291 | Drugs personally furnished by prescriber.

 (2) The state board of pharmacy may impose a fine of not more than five thousand dollars on a prescriber who fails to comply with the limits established under division (C)(1) of this section.
 A separate fine may be imposed for each instance of failing to comply with the limits.
 In imposing the fine, the board's actions shall be taken in accordance with Chapter 119. of the Revised Code.

-(1) Methadone personally furnished to patients for the purpose of treating drug dependence or addiction, if the prescriber meets the conditions specified in 21 C.F.R.
+(a) Methadone provided to patients for the purpose of treating drug dependence or addiction, if the prescriber meets the conditions specified in 21 C.F.R.
 1306.07;

-(2) Buprenorphine personally furnished to patients for the purpose of treating drug dependence or addiction as part of an opioid treatment program that possesses a terminal distributor of dangerous drugs license issued under section 4729.54 of the Revised Code, is the subject of a current, valid certification from the substance abuse and mental health services administration of the United States department of health and human services pursuant to 42 C.F.R.
-8.11, and meets either of the following criteria:
+(b) Buprenorphine provided to patients for the purpose of treating drug dependence or addiction as part of an opioid treatment program that is the subject of a current, valid certification from the substance abuse and mental health services administration of the United States department of health and human services pursuant to 42 C.F.R.
+8.11 and distributes both buprenorphine and methadone;

-(c) Controlled substances personally furnished to research subjects by a facility conducting clinical research in studies approved by a hospital-based institutional review board or an institutional review board accredited by the association for the accreditation of human research protection programs.
+(c) Controlled substances provided to research subjects by a facility conducting clinical research in studies approved by a hospital-based institutional review board or an institutional review board accredited by the association for the accreditation of human research protection programs.

 Available Versions of this Section